ClemsonSoCUnix/django-sshkey/README.md

 # The Django app

-The Django app is located in the sshkey directory at the top level of this repository.
+The Django app is located in the django\_sshkey directory at the top level of this repository.
 You should point Django to it in your project's settings.py or copy it into your project's directory.

 In order to associate an incoming public key with a user you must define SSHKEY\_AUTHORIZED\_KEYS\_OPTIONS in your project's settings.py.
 This should